New employees should have:

 - Don’t let a person start work until you have verified their references – if you really cannot afford to wait for references to be confirmed in writing, at least obtain verbal assurances over the phone until the paperwork comes through.

-You should not employ someone if you are uncertain of their identity, and you should contact us immediately if you believe someone is fraudulently using a nurse or midwife's identity or registration details.
+You should not employ someone if you are uncertain of their identity, and you should contact us immediately if you believe someone is fraudulently using a nurse, midwife or nursing associate's identity or registration details.

-We recognise that many of minor incidents are better dealt with by employers at a local level.
-You may need to discipline a nurse or midwife through your own employment procedures, or provide further training.
+We recognise that many minor incidents are better dealt with by employers at a local level.
+You may need to discipline a nurse, midwife or nursing associate through your own employment procedures, or provide further training.
 Depending on the severity of the incident, our involvement is not always necessary.